 Explore strengths, interests and goals

 Employment should be rooted in what your child wants to do.
-Together with your child's support team, set work as a possibility.
-Use your child's strengths and interests to guide conversations about career opportunities.
+Together with your child's support team, set work as a goal and use your child's strengths and interests to guide conversations about future career opportunities.

 LEARN: [text]